-Present different groups, such as Native Americans, in contemporary times, not just in the past.
-Groups do not come and go in history, despite what history books may suggest; they are continually a part of the U.S. fabric and should be acknowledged as equal members of this country presently.
+Present different groups in contemporary times, not just in the past.
+Cultural and identity groups do not come and go in history, despite what history books may suggest.
+They are continually a part of the U.S. fabric and should be acknowledged as equal members of this country.

 Time to Talk and Reflect

 Allow time for students to discuss these issues during or following the presentations.